ismael-martin/symfony_dev_whitecanvas/README.md

-# symfony-dev-eobs
+# symfony-dev-whitecanvas
-Unfinished web application made with symfony 5.4 (no need so disconinued)

-This web application could be used as a white canvas to develop any kind of project
+I use this web application built with symfony 5.4 as a white canvas to start developing new projects.

+Includes some basic user management and permissions functionality.

+Feel free to have a look.